bitpwr/qaketool/README.md

 __QML_PATH__ - Path to qml files to parse for required imports to include in the apk.

+__DEPENDENCIES__ - List of paths to shared libraries, built for Android, to include in the apk.

 ## Build the apk

 To cross compile for Android, it is enough to point out the toolchain